 Supervised by a staff attorney from Mid-Missouri Legal Services Corp., students in the Landlord/Tenant Practicum represent indigent tenants in a variety of disputes, including eviction, habitability and security deposit non-return.
 They may also represent indigent tenants who reside in public or subsidized housing in administrative actions brought by or against a housing authority.

 The Mediation Clinic gives students the opportunity to act as mediators in a variety of dispute settings, such as the U.S. District Court for the Western District of Missouri, the Missouri Commission for Human Rights, the 13th Judicial Circuit Small Claims Court for Boone County and with private attorneys.
 Mixing federal cases with small claims cases provides clinic students with an opportunity that few other mediation clinics offer.
 The clinic, which is housed in the School of Law’s nationally recognized Center for the Study of Dispute Resolution, is headed by James H. Levin, an experienced practitioner and trainer in dispute resolution and a founding member of the National Association for Community Mediation.

 The Semester-in-Practice Externship offers students an opportunity to be fully immersed in the practice of law before graduating from law school.
-Third-year students in their final semester of law school receive full-time practical experience for an entire semester at a private firm, corporation, nonprofit organization, legal services organization or government agency.
+Third-year students in their final semester of law school receive full-time practical experience for an entire semester at a nonprofit organization, legal services organization or government agency.
 Students work directly with supervising attorneys, spending a semester applying the core concepts learned in law school courses to the challenges presented in the actual practice of law.

 South Africa Externship